The Training Cycle

 Stage 4: Training Delivery

 The delivery stage is when the learners attend the training session or take the training course (online or self-study).
-An effective training program allows the attendees to actively participate in the and to practice their new skills and knowledge.
+An effective training program allows the attendees to actively participate in the learning process and to practice their new skills and knowledge.
 Learning is enhanced when the learners have time to reflect upon the training, so it is important to allow time for reflection during the course.

 Stage 5: Apply Learning